Apple season is right around the corner. If you love apple desserts, these Smoked Grilled Apples are a must-try!

 BONUS, no messy cleanup.
 That is always a great thing when you are entertaining.

-Now, if you have never smoked on the grill before, it is easier than you think.
+Now, if you have never smoked on your grill before, it is easier than you think.
 Did you know you can use your gas grill for this?
-All you need is a “smoking pouch”, or *smoker box.
+All you need is a “smoking pouch”, or (affiliate)*smoker box.

-Add your favourite wood chips or *pellets (flavours like applewood, cherry, maple, or Jack Daniels) and that is it.
+Add your favourite wood chips or (affiliate)*pellets (flavours like applewood, cherry, maple, or Jack Daniels) and that is it.

 If you don’t have a smoker box or pouch, you can easily make a pouch out of foil.